Giant sunfish: Development

-Over time, as this species develops, there are physical changes to the body.
-This includes a head bump forming from above the eyes to the front of the dorsal-fin base and a chin bump developing from beneath the lower jaw to beneath the pectoral fins.
+As M. alexandrini fry age, they undergo a number of physical changes.
+This includes a head bump forming from above the eyes to the front of the dorsal-fin base, and a chin bump developing from beneath the lower jaw to beneath the pectoral fins.
 Additionally, developing with age are lateral ridges from above the head and below the eyes to beyond the pectoral fins.
-Characteristics that distinguish Mola alexandrini from other species in genus Mola are clavus ossicles, a snout ossicle and a chin ossicle that develop overtime with age.
-Transitioning from eggs into larvae, specimens can reach between 1.42 and 1.84 mm.
-At 1.42 mm, a globular shape is portrayed.
-As they move into the pre-juvenile stage, specimens reach between 5 mm to 59 mm.
-As they continue to grow, their body transitions into adult body proportions, including an elongated body.
+Characteristics that distinguish Mola alexandrini from other species in genus Mola are clavus ossicles, a snout ossicle and a chin ossicle that develop further over time.
+When eggs hatch, larva specimens range between 1.42 and 1.84 mm.
+At 1.42 mm, they tend to display a globular shape.
+As they move into the pre-juvenile stage, specimens range between 5 mm to 59 mm.
+As they continue growing, their bodies take on the proportions of adults, including an elongated body.
 Once these species reach the juvenile stage, specimens are described to be as big as 305–750 mm in total length.
-Moving into adulthood, specimens are claimed to reach 4000 mm with well-defined features along with pigmentations of a gray, olive gray or blackish with a brown cast.
+As they mature, specimens reportedly reach 4000 mm with well-defined features, along with pigmentations of gray, olive, or black with a brown cast.

 Reproduction

-Sunfish spawn in the outer circulation of temperate Atlantic, Pacific Oceans, and in the Mediterranean Sea.
-There is no absolute determination of when the best time is for spawning season, but research has shown that spawning in the Fall season and Winter seasons during the month of September result in bigger fish.
+Sunfish spawn in the outer circulation of the temperate Atlantic and Pacific Oceans, as well as in the Mediterranean Sea.
+The optimal time for sunfish to spawn in the wild is not known, but research has shown that spawning in fall or winter, especially during the month of September, results in bigger fish.
 Fertilization occurs when sperm and eggs are shed in the water.
 Being that sunfish are so large, a single adult female can produce 300 million eggs.
 Unfertilized eggs were measured at 0.42-0.45 mm in diameter.

 Lifespan

 Just like many other fish, high mortality rates are common for eggs, larvae, pre-juveniles, and small juveniles due to predators.
 There have been few reports on predation of Mola species however, predation by fish are from families Scombridae, Carangidae, Coryphaenidae, Xiphiidae, and Alepisauridae.
-Although there is not much research on the lifespan of ocean sunfish, it is said for ocean sunfish to take about 20 years for the species to reach a length of 3 m.
+Although there is not much research on the lifespan of ocean sunfish, ocean sunfish reportedly take about 20 years to reach a length of 3 m (9.84 ft).